benfreke/oc-menumanager-plugin/README.md

 - Added ability to enable/disable individual menu links
 - Added ability for url parameters &amp; query string
 - Fixed issue of "getLinkHref()" pulling through full page url with parameters rather than the ACTUAL page url
+- All these changes are courtesy of [@DanielHitchen](https://github.com/DanielHitchen)

 ### 1.1.0

 - Added ability to link to external sites.
-Thanks @adisos
+Thanks [Adis](https://github.com/adisos)

 ### 1.0.6